Comprehensive Breaststroke Racing Camp

 - OPEN TURNS: Think about the open turn differently!
 Your swimmer should not be making an open turn to touch the wall and swim the next lap; if they’re doing this, they are actually stopping and then trying to regain speed.
 An expertly executed open turn involves spinning backwards, enabling your swimmer to carry momentum into the push off.

 - BREASTSTROKE PULLOUTS: The best breaststrokers are faster under the water than on the surface!
-Learn the components and sequence of movements that make up a fast underwater breaststroke pullout from Glenn.
+Learn the components and sequence of movements that make up a fast underwater breaststroke pullout from Glenn and Bryar.
 With the proper body position and timing, a swimmer's pullout will take them almost to the other side of the pool faster than you could imagine.

 ADULT SESSION (SATURDAY): HIGH PERFORMANCE FREESTYLE TECHNIQUE

-Freestyle is the stroke swam more than any other in races and practices.
-Creating and cultivating good habits now will not only make you faster but will also reduce the risk for injuries in the long term.
-Three-time Olympian Glenn Snyders will be in the water leading participants through a progression of freestyle drills.
+As you know, freestyle is the stroke swam more than any other in races and practices.
+Creating and cultivating good habits will not only make you faster but will also reduce the risk for injuries in the long term.
+Three-time Olympian Glenn Snyders and Olympic Trials qualifier Bryar Long will be in the water leading participants through a progression of freestyle drills.
 These will allow you to deepen your understanding of each part of the stroke and help create good habits for fast and efficient freestyle technique.

 - BODYLINE: Your freestyle will never be fast without a strong bodyline.
 You will reinforce good posture and engage your core to have a strong foundation for a faster freestyle.